SamerAlshiroofi/ReferenceAndroid/README.md

 # ReferenceAndroid
-For the ReferenceAndroid App I have made some Kotlin test.
+For the ReferenceAndroid App I have made some Espresso Kotlin test.
 These test can be run on emulators, local or cload devices.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine.